Iterates of prime producing polynomials and their Galois groups: Acknowledgment

 \section{Acknowledgment}

-The author thanks Prof. Soumya Das, Department of Mathematics, IISc, Bangalore, for all the help, while writing this manuscript.
-This research work was supported by the Department of Science and Technology, Government of India, under the Women Scientist Scheme [SR/WOS-A/PM-31-2016].
+I thank Prof. Soumya Das, Department of Mathematics, IISc, for the useful discussions during the early stage of this work.
+I am grateful to Prof. Ila Varma, Department of Mathematics, University of Toronto and Prof. Aditya Karnataki, Chennai Mathematical Institute for reading carefully through the earlier drafts of this manuscript and for their valuable remarks which improved this article to a great extent.
+I thank the Department of Science and Technology, Government of India, for the financial help under the Women Scientist Scheme Project.